vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Japan, 445

-jat.ila, 490, see also matted hair
+jaṭila, 490, see also matted hair

 Jaunpur, 381, 533